Pash3nlee/HackTheBox/Medium/Schooled.md

 ===============================================================
 ```

 And we get no result.
+There isn't any credentials in these direcories.

 ## ffuf